ovinogra/Mbot/README.md

-# Mbot
-A discord bot with puzzle hunt solving related features, with a hint of Brandon Sanderson
+A discord bot with puzzlehunt solving related features, with a hint of Brandon Sanderson

 ### Current Toolbox
 * [Nutrimatic](https://nutrimatic.org/) query for anagrams, regex search, patterns, etc
-* Basic substitution cipher from [oneacross](http://www.oneacross.com/cryptograms/search.html)
+* [Quipqiup](https://quipqiup.com/) cryptograms
 * Caesar shift with or without key.
 Without a key has an option of guessing an answer via a [web tool from Robert Eisele](https://www.xarg.org/tools/caesar-cipher/)
-* [Quipqiup](https://quipqiup.com/) cryptograms
 * Letter <-> number converter in alphabetical order

 ### Other Features